spidermunkey/icons/README.md

 I want feedback, I want to make friends in the industry, I want to learn from others, I want to hear from you!

 ```
+changes persisted mongo db 'icons' for use with multiple workspaces

 server/icons/scanner.js parses and serves files in [target directory]

 server/icons/monitor.js watches for changes